AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-get-started.md

 Flowchart Details (maps to steps above):

 * **Step 1** - It is assumed that you already have, or are in the process of procuring, a license for Microsoft Dynamics 365 for Sales and for Adobe Campaign Standard.
 * **Step 2** - The standard integration offering is free to all customers; however, additional costs may apply depending on your requirements.
-Learn more about [Best practices and limitations](../../integrating/using/d365-acs-notices-and-recommendations.md)).
+Learn more about [Best practices and limitations](../../integrating/using/d365-acs-notices-and-recommendations.md).
 A new sales order (SO) will need to be signed in order to take advantage of the integration if it was not included in the original SO.
 * **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign.
 See [Configure this integration](#configure-this-integration).
 * **Step 4** - The Adobe onboarding team will provide you access to the integration application user interface (UI).
 * **Step 5** - You will be able to configure your data mappings, replacements, filters, etc. and test your integration from within the integration application UI.

+    >[!IMPORTANT]
+    >
+    > If you require the bidirectional or Campaign to Dynamics 365 opt-out configuration, you will need to make the request to your Adobe technical contact for the opt-out workflows to be set up on your Campaign instance.
+[Learn more](../../integrating/using/d365-acs-notices-and-recommendations.md#opt-out).

 ### Configure this integration {#configure-this-integration}